 Roast broccoli and carrots at moderate heat in a skillet for a few minutes.
 If you’re adding onions, garlic, other veggies, tofu or any meat replacement, they can go into the skillet now as well.

 Remove broccoli and carrots from the skillet and sauté ginger for a moment.
-Reduce the heat, add 1 teaspoon maple syrup, 1 fourth teaspoon red pepper flakes, 1 tablespoon soy sauce, 1 tablespoon rice vinegar, 4 tablespoons peanut butter and 5 tablespoons water, and stir to a creamy sauce.
+Reduce the heat, add 2 tablespoons maple syrup, 1/4 teaspoon red pepper flakes, 2 tablespoons soy sauce, 1 tablespoon rice vinegar, peanut butter and coconut milk or water, and stir to a creamy sauce.

 Add noodles, turn the heat up again, stir and then add broccoli and carrots.

-Stir-fry a little more, then put on plates and arrange with cilantro, peanuts and lime wedges and maybe fresh chili rings.
+Stir-fry a little more, then put on plates and arrange with cilantro and peanuts.

 Serve the noodles with peanut sauce with extra soy sauce to taste.